FDMX2/Twitch-Heatmap-Chat/README.md

   2. Press connect.
   3. Wait till messages from the channels chat arrive and get sumed up.

+You can add a channelname at the end of the url with # to autoconnect to it like : index.html#channelname

 It uses:
   - bootstrap (https://getbootstrap.com/) for design